Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Descent: 960 m

 More seascapes today!
 You'll pass the coastal town of Cala Gonone, which has a great beach and it's tempting to stay here the rest of the day.
-However, it a fairly big day hiking and north of the town you head up the steep coastline to the ridge that connects with its highest point Monte Bardia (881 m).
-From this point you have magnificent views across the Supramonte mountains, Dorgali and the central east coast of Sardinia.
+However, it a long hiking day and north of the town you'll ascend the steep coastline to the ridge that connects with its highest point Monte Bardia (881 m).
+From this point you'll enjoy magnificent views across the Supramonte mountains, Dorgali and the central east coast of Sardinia.
 A steep descent takes you to Dorgali, a charming village that's your place for the night.

 B&B da Miranna (Dorgali)